Answered By: The Library

 publishing embargo (restriction on immediate publication) may also apply, for reasons including:

-• The research was conducted under a contract or third-party arrangement that places a restriction on access to the thesis.
+• The research was conducted under a contract or third-party arrangement, and they placed restrictions on access to the thesis.

 • An application for a patent or intellectual property protection is planned but not yet submitted.